-We cannot decide what type of a photography design you need.
-Really, nobody should tell you that black theme is better than white or vise versa, but highlighting some main tendencies will help you make your choice.
+We cannot decide what type of photography design you need.
+Really, nobody should tell you that a black theme is better than white or vise versa, but highlighting some main tendencies will help you make your choice.

 What do you want your photography theme to be peppered with?
 Cinemagraphs, 3D, animation, geometric shapes, background videos?
-These are some of very popular design trends, but you should remember about the golden mean – all that design decoration must not draw people away from your photos.
+These are some of the very popular design trends, but you should remember about the golden mean – all that design decoration must not draw people away from your photos.

 So, if this is just a photography portfolio, with the main focus on photos, let it be!

 Choose a ‘wide’ theme with a minimum “footer” and “header” parts, low-contrast fonts, etc.

 Your high-quality photos will require a lot of hosting space, it may take much more time to load the project with multiple photos than any average one-image-and-text page.
 So, most likely, you don’t need dozens of extra non-essential content elements that may have a bad effect on your website speed and performance, hence, search engine rankings.
 You don’t want to lose the site visitors, do you?